Back to work

 Collective Goods runs pop-up retail events in organizations nationwide.
 Workplaces, schools, and community groups host on-site shopping events where employees and members can browse and buy products, with a portion of proceeds benefiting their organization.
 The model is part retail, part fundraising, and the product experience has to serve both purposes without muddying either.

 I joined as a contract UX/UI Designer in 2015 and was promoted to Senior Digital Experience Designer in 2016.
-Over three years I designed and built the front end across all three surfaces: the marketing website, the consumer mobile app, and the admin portal used by sales reps to manage inventory and sales at each location.
+During that time I designed all three surfaces, including the marketing website, the consumer mobile app, and the admin portal used by sales reps to manage inventory and sales at each location, and built the marketing website's front end directly to production.
+The admin portal and mobile app were delivered as prototyped front-end code for the engineering team to integrate.

 The website

-The marketing website served two audiences: buyers learning about Collective Goods and finding events near them, and organizations considering hosting a pop-up.
-I designed and built the responsive front end, covering event discovery, how it works, and partner information.
+I designed and built the responsive front end for the marketing website, covering event discovery, how it works, and partner information.
+It served two audiences: buyers learning about Collective Goods and finding events near them, and organizations considering hosting a pop-up.

 The admin portal

-Utility-first, where clarity and speed mattered more than brand expression.
-A different design problem than the consumer app, even when the underlying information was shared.
+This meant utility-first.
+Clarity and speed mattered more than brand expression.
+It was a different design problem than the consumer app, even though the underlying information was shared.

 The mobile app